How Long Does It Take To Become an FBI Agent?

 The FBI is looking for people with a solid grasp of numerous languages and dialects, including Chinese, Spanish, Arabic, Russian, Punjabi, Indonesian, Pashto, and many others.

-READ ALSO: How Long Does It Take To Become A Neurologist?
+READ ALSO: How Long Does It Take To Become An Ultrasound Technician?

 Even a minimal proficiency in a foreign language can be helpful to agents working in any branch of the FBI since it benefits the nation on an international scale.